Baker London

 This microscope is signed on the outer tube Baker, London.
 It is an example of the larger version of the Baker-Moginie traveling (or portable) microscope made around 1874.
 The microscope is constructed of brass.
 It measures 13¼ inches in height in the vertical position as shown in the first image.
 There is a draw-tube to extend the height.
 The main focusing is by sliding the inner tube within the outer.
 There is a fine adjustment knob located at the top of the inclination joint.
 It is equipped with a lacquered brass stage, a substage condenser, and a double-sided mirror.
 When used for examining liquid preparations, it attaches to a cruciform-shaped base that locks it in the upright position.
 For use when the microscope is inclined, this base is removed, and the three legs are extended to serve as the base for the microscope.

 William Moginie (1828–1881) was an employee of the Baker firm when he designed this portable microscope.
 He left the Baker firm to start on his own around 1868.
 Both Baker and Moginie continued to manufacture this type of traveling microscope.
-The original microscope was smaller than the example shown here.
-Later, a larger version, the version shown here, was also produced.
+The original model was a smaller version than the larger version shown here.

 See this article about Baker's Traveller's Microscopes